klesun-productions/klesun-productions.github.io/entry/public_personal/senior_fullstack_questions.md

 - How does javascript deal with memory allocated for variables after you are done using them?
   - It garbage collects them

-- What is regular expressions?
-  - A language used to describe the pattern of a string to ensure that it matches a specific format and to extract particular parts of the string.

 - Can you describe the purpose of bundlers (webpack/esbuild/browserify/etc...)
   - Bundlers merge all javascript files in your project into a single file to reduce number of requests client has to make to fetch all of the application code.
 Bundlers also traditionally provide transformations to further optimize application's load speed, like minification of code, tree-shaking.
 Bundlers also usually allow you to use various language features that are unavailable to vanilla javascript, like jsx, typescript, esnext, etc...